Collections Digitization Background Documents

 Date: 2008 Version: 1 Author(s): multiple Organization: GBIF Note: A complete package of background information and guidance for the curators and managers of natural history collections and herbaria.
 Chapters from this document are provided in the relevant sections below.
 Link: document

-Date: 08 October 2009 Version: rs.tdwg.org/dwc/2009-09-23/ Author(s): Darwin Core Task Group Organization: TDWG Note: This document is a cover page, an entry-level document to the Darwin Core standard.
-It describes the purpose of the standard and orients the reader to the documents that cover specific topics within the standard, such as the quick guide to the list of terms Link: document
+Date: 09 October 2009 Version: rs.tdwg.org/dwc/2009-09-23/ Author(s): Darwin Core Task Group Organization: TDWG Note: This links to the cover page, an entry-level document to the Darwin Core standard.
+It describes the purpose of the standard and orients the reader to the documents that cover specific topics within the standard, such as the quick guide to the list of terms.
+Link: website

 - Title: Initiating a Collection Digitisation Project